jariolaine/apex-blog/trunk/README.txt

         @upload_images.sql /tmp

-    Tip:
-    The above examples assume that you unzipped Oracle Application Express in a directory called TEMP on Windows and tmp on UNIX or Linux.

 4. Connect to Apex internal workspace and create new workspace and assign above created schema to that workspace.

 5. Connect to your new workspace and import first dbswh_blog_appl.sql, choose install Supporting objects during installation.